George Brett Rookie Cards

 There is more than one George Brett rookie card, but I consider the 1975 Topps card to be the primary card to own.
 In this post we’ll take a look at that card — and we’ll discuss other George Brett rookies and early key cards.

 1975 Topps George Brett card #228

 - Longevity: Baseball is a sport where lifetime statistics are used as a measure of greatness.
-This helps the value of George Brett cards because he amassed enormous statistics by being a great player for a very long time.
-Brett ended his career with more than 3,100 hits, 1,500 runs and 1,500 RBIs.
+This helps the value of George Brett’s cards because he amassed enormous statistics by being a great player for a very long time.
+Brett ended his career with more than 3,100 hits, 1,500 runs, and 1,500 RBIs.

 - Pine Tar Incident: Making history is good for the value of cards, but making history doesn’t always mean winning or putting up statistics.
-On July 24, 1993 George Brett made history in a different way.
-After Brett hit a homerun, the game officials inspected his bat, nullified the home run and called him out (ending the game).
+On July 24, 1993, George Brett made history differently.
+After Brett hit a home run, the game officials inspected his bat, nullified the home run, and called him out (ending the game).
 The video of George Brett arguing with the umpire is still shown frequently during baseball telecasts.
 The pine tar incident is so famous that it ensures Brett is remembered by collectors.

 1975 Topps Baseball Set Details